katsudonik/stock_crawler/main/lstmpy.md

 predict next day's stock from 20days stock
-shiffled traindata in each year.
+shuffled traindata in each year.
 result is like delay line.

 predict rate is low...